Labradoodle vs Goldendoodle – it’s a tough choice! These popular Poodle mixes are similar sizes, with similar coats and temperaments.

 Eagerness to work and high intelligence can be seen in both mixes, and aggression is unlikely if properly socialized and trained.

 As they’re more relaxed, Goldendoodles may be slightly trickier to train than Labradoodles.
-However, both breeds are very smart and cooperative, so there shouldn’t be any serious issues.
+However, both breeds are very smart and eager to cooperate with their humans, so there shouldn’t be any serious issues.

 Potty training is highly recommended for both breeds, and you can use our potty training guide to help keep you on track.
 In the meantime, you might want to cover carpeted areas and restrict access to rooms you don’t want to be used.